 - Why urinary frequency and urgency, as well as incontinence are menopausal issues

 - Sexual health at menopause: it’s not just about atrophy!
 Body image, msk considerations & relationship with self, along with lubricants, moisturizers and topical hormonal treatment

 - Metabolic changes, weight gain and exercise prescription

 - Exercise prescription at menopause: picking the right tool for the target

-2 days live online 10am-4pm (ET) and 5+ hours of pre-recorded material available 7 days before the live online portion and for 14 days afterwards
+5+ hours of pre-recorded material available 7 days before the course start date and for 14 days afterwards

 Prerequisites: Level 1 (or equivalent to be approved)